Government and non-profit food assistance programs.

 The Emergency Food Assistance Program:

 Each state will receive surplus food from the federal government.
 Your state will then work with local food banks and pantries, churches, soup kitchens, charities, and non-profits in order to distribute the items to the needy.
 All of the support provided as part of TEFAP is free, and you just need to call to make arrangements to pick it up.
 A focus is on feeding seniors, children, and individuals with disabilities.
-Continue.
+Continue with the Emergency Food Assistance program known as TEFAP.

 Summer Food Service Program:

 For more information about these or other government food assistance programs contact your local county benefit office.
 The locations to try include department of social services, health centers, community clinics, agriculture, aging offices or school.
-Click here to find agencies and program names at the state level.
+Click here for state and non-profit financial help and to also find agencies and program names at the state level.

 Non-profit food assistance programs and charities